 Walk through the Historic Maritime Park to the waterfront where you will find the Hyde Street Pier.
 This area of Fisherman's Wharf features five historic ships, all with unique stories.

 You can see an old car ferry that was used before the Golden Gate Bridge was built, a steam powered tug boat form 1907 and a square rigged ship built in 1886.
-You can stroll along the pier or pay $5 to enter three of these historic ships.

 After a visit to the Hyde Street Pier, walk across the street to the Maritime Museum.
 It's on the corner of Jefferson and Powell Streets.
 This free museum walks you through the history of Fisherman's Wharf.